 - RTH renovates Emergency Department.

 Riverside Tappahannock Hospital has a diverse group of board-certified physicians providing care to residents of the Tappahannock, Essex, Richmond, and Westmoreland Counties and the northernmost parts of Lancaster, Northumberland, Middlesex and King and Queen counties.

 RTH is committed to providing high quality healthcare services to the citizens in the Upper Middle Peninsula and Northern Neck communities.
-The hospital is accredited with commendation by the Joint Commission on Accreditation of Healthcare Organizations.
+The hospital is accredited with commendation by The Joint Commission.

-- Riverside Tappahannock Hospital is accredited by the Joint Commission on Accreditation of Healthcare Organizations.
+- Riverside Tappahannock Hospital is accredited by The Joint Commission.

 - Riverside Tappahannock Hospital was recognized as #1 of 45 hospitals in Virginia that participated in the SRC-QHIP Program.
 The program assess the hospital's performance in national quality measures, as well as, participation in national patient safety efforts, which include the National Patient Safety Goals, vaccination programs, patient safety initiatives, and patient outcomes measures.